lanl/ssys/DEVELOPMENT_NOTES.md

 # Development Notes

-This document consolidates development plans, design notes, and investigation records for the ssys project.
+This document contains development plans and investigation records for the ssys project.

 ---